 One challenge with these baguettes is you'll likely have to bake these in two batches.
 If you have two racks each with a baking stone (or Baking Steel), you could utilize both surfaces and bake all six simultaneously.
 My method is to break the bake up into two sessions: in the first, three are loaded and baked.
 Then, the remaining three baguettes are left on the couche, folded up gently, and placed into the refrigerator until it’s time to start the second baking session.

 To start the first baking session, ready a pizza peel lined with parchment paper.
-I use one large piece to cover the entire peel, which is exactly the same width as my baking surface.
+I use one large piece to cover the entire peel, which is precisely the same width as my baking surface.

 Grab the right end of the couche and pull it out, so the piece of dough moves away from the rest.
 Then, using a dough transfer board (a smaller pizza peel or a small cutting board could also work), place the board to the inside of the baguette (the side closest the rest of the dough pieces).
 With the hand holding the couche, quickly flip the dough onto the peel by tugging up and slightly over the transfer board.
 The baguette should now be seam side down on the transfer board.

 Slide the parchment paper with dough onto your baking surface.
 Due to the smaller mass of these baguettes, they will take less time to bake than a large hearth loaf.
 Once you load the dough, steam the oven and turn it down to 475°F. Bake for 20 minutes at 475°F with steam.
 Then, remove the pans used for steaming, vent the oven, and turn it down to 450°F. Bake for an additional 20-25 minutes until done.